Woman arrested on hate crime charges after allegedly attacking man and his toddler | KRDO

 Bozakkaravani, whose attorney did not immediately respond to requests for comment, is due back in court on January 24, according to court records.

-“My whole goal was to protect my son,” Prashar said.
+“My whole goal was to protect my son,” Prashar told CNN this month.
 “There was disbelief in the beginning when she called me a terrorist.
 But then it got worse, and it got more serious.
 I needed to protect my son and keep him at a safe distance.”

 In video that Prashar captured on his cell phone, the woman is seen throwing her phone at Prashar.
 He said that was moments before she threw a cup of hot coffee at him and his son.

-Note: Correction: An earlier version of this story gave the wrong day of the reported encounter at the basketball court.
-It was November 6.